alexfernandez/alexfernandez.github.io/permanent/cv.md

 Suffice to say that I learned PHP and had my first heavy-duty contact with JavaScript, learning to love both despite their quirks.
-Also, I managed a team of 3 to 5 people building an amazing product that ultimately failed to find its market, and had a great time working with great people.
+Also, I managed a team of 3 to 6 people building an amazing product that ultimately failed to find its market.
+I definitely had a great time working with great people.

 ### 2012-08 to 2012-12: Freelancer